State Summary 2017 — Mississippi

-The projects completed in 2016 were updated resource guides for teachers grade K-6.
-They were the following units: Equine, Horticulture, Peanuts, and Catfish.
+The projects completed in 2017 were updated resource guides for teachers grade K-6.
+They were the following units: Cotton, Swine and Soil.
 These guides are full of ready to use lesson plans divided into the following subject areas: math, science, health, language arts, and social studies.
 Each lesson is matched to state standards on all the resources.
 These units were distributed across the state and used at teacher workshops.
 Promotional pieces such as activity sheets, and a different commodity table topper along with a bookmark for each month.
 The commodities are Beef, Catfish, Cotton, Equine, Forestry, Grains, Honey Bee, Horticulture, Rice, Peanuts, Poultry and Eggs, Sweet Potatoes, and various vegetable units.
-A spin-wheel game with Mississippi Commodities, Honey, Jeopardy Game, Dairy Trivia, and Cotton Trivia.
-The Cotton Gin machine was shown to be a success because the majority of AITC programs for 2016 was the cotton gin.
+A spin-wheel game with Mississippi Commodities, Honey, Jeopardy Game, Dairy Trivia, Understanding Soil, Things You Never Knew About Agriculture, Nutrition, When Is A Cow More Than A Cow, The Amazing Cow Activities and Cotton Trivia.
+The Cotton Gin machine was shown to be a great success again this year.
 This program has helped students understand how cotton goes from the field to the clothes they wear.
-A new project for activities is “Lilly Belle”, a new Holstein dairy cow made of fiberglass and mounted on a fiberglass base.
-She visited numerous schools throughout the State.
+The activities with “Lilly Belle”, our new Holstein dairy cow made of fiberglass and mounted on a fiberglass base was the most requested for 2017.
 She will moo and you can milk her.
+She attended AITC activities at school, clubs, county and state fairs, church functions, teacher workshops and city functions.Lilly Belle" was very busy traveling throughout the State.
 There were various programs presented regarding A Day With a Cow, Dairy Trivia, Ice Cream in a Bag, and Tell Me About Butter.
-The Book of the Year was Millie’s Chickens, which was one of the most popular books.
-They were reordered three times.
-There were three Ag Mag issues written and released; All About Beef, Versatile Soybeans, and Land and Water: Valuable Natural Resources.
+The Book of the Year The Cow in Patrick O'Shanahan's Kitchen,was a very popular books.
+They were reordered two times.
+The Dairy Ag Mag issue was reprinted this year and the Honey Bees was updated to be reprinted next year.

 Major Program Accomplishments or Outputs

 The Children’s Museum has a portion of the museum designated for the promotion of agriculture.
 This was an opportunity to assist in funding a position that would work through our AITC program.
 We partnered with the museum to reach every child about the importance of agriculture.
 We provided a grant for a designated teacher to represent agriculture in Mississippi History and Geography.
 By doing so, they are using our teaching units and other material.
 We presented two checks totaling $30,000 for the teacher.
 Distributed 150,000 coloring sheets to schools for coloring contest participation.
 These contests are held in each district for second grade students.
 Eight District winners receive $25 and the overall State Winner receives $50.
 As an on-going learning instrument, we offer units with Mississippi facts indicating major commodities and the history of Mississippi and agriculture is a very successful program in helping people understand the importance at all ages.
 There were 82 counties presented updated teaching units, and activity sheets for the barns used in their schools.
 News and Notes...the Voice of Mississippi Farm Bureau Women, a quarterly newsletter that provides info for the county Women’s Committee chairs and county secretaries with a section of AITC activities to do in schools or the promotion of activities which occurred in their county.
-We distributed a total of 600,000 Mississippi Ag Mag in the Farm Country magazine three times a year in 2016.
+We distributed a total of 600,000 Mississippi Ag Mag in the Farm Country magazine two times a year in 2017.
 The National AITC Conference was attended by our Teacher of the Year who was recognized for accomplishments.
-The 12 district winners from the Ag Art contest were featured on the 2016 calendar with commodity facts.
-There were 10 scholarships, totaling $16,000 presented in 2016.
-The 2016 Book of the Year, Millie’s Chicken, sold over 600 books.
+The 12 district winners from the Ag Art contest were featured on the 2017 calendar with commodity facts.
+There were 10 scholarships, totaling $16,000 presented in 2017.
+The 2017 Book of the Year, The Cow in Patrick O'Shanahan's Kitchen, sold over 500 books.
 A Photo Contest is being held with 3 divisions, At Home on the Farm, My Scenic Farm, and At Work on the Farm.
 Prizes awarded to the top 3 photos in each category total $450.

 Major Program Impacts or Outcomes